Salomons - CCCU

 Who can apply

-- Those who have received NHS funding for psychological professions' training that started since March 2022 and are not 2 years post qualification, may not be eligible to apply (please see NHS England website for most up-to-date guidance).
+• If you have received NHS funding for a psychological professions training course that started since March 2022 and are not at least 2 years post qualification, you may not be eligible to apply.
+Please ensure you check their website for guidance on eligibility to apply to the Doctorate in Clinical Psychology training programmes in England.

 Academic

-All applicants are required to provide a transcript of their undergraduate degree and/or conversion course as part of their application.
+All applicants are required to provide the transcript of any relevant degree qualifications (e.g their undergraduate degree, conversion course, Masters degree, etc) as part of their application.

 The absence of transcripts will unfortunately result in an applicant not being considered as there will be no means to verify the minimum requirements stipulated.